oferei/json-gate/README.md

 The JSON schema can also help with documentation and collaboration.
 Copy it to your API document and everybody should understand exactly what is expected.

 _json-gate_ is extremely easy to use:
-* Intuitive - one function to create a schema, one function to use it
+* Intuitive - one function to create a schema, one function to use it.
-* Both synchronous and asynchronous modes - your choice
+* Produces human-friendly, detailed error messages - ready to be shipped.
-* Conforms to standard - no surprises
+* Conforms to standard - no relearning, no obligation, no surprises.
-* Well documented, in case you don't feel like digging into the IETF specifications
+* Well documented, in case you don't feel like digging into the IETF specifications.
+* Both synchronous and asynchronous modes - your choice.

 ## What's a JSON schema?